taurushq-io/private-CMTAT-aztec/README.md

 - **Enforcement Module**:
   - The delay in modifying frozen accounts due to `SharedMutable`.

-- **Accounting Improvements**:
-  - Currently, we cannot know who sent us encrypted notes, which is an issue for accounting.
-  - A possible solution is to create a new field in a note with the address of the account that created the note.

 - **Audit Capabilities**:
   - Users may, in the future, be able to share a shareable key for audit purposes.